ccao-data/service-sqoop-iasworld/README.md

 1. (Optional) If new tables have been added, they must be added to `tables/tables-list.csv`
 2. Change `/tmp/scripts/run-sqoop.sh` to `/tmp/scripts/get-tables.sh` in `docker-compose.yaml`
 3. Run `docker compose up` and wait for the schema files (`tables/$TABLE.sql`) to update
-4. Run `./update-tables.sh` to add bucketing and paritioning to the table schemas
+4. Run `./update-tables.sh` to add bucketing and partitioning to the table schemas
 5. Update the cron job in the README with any new tables, as well as the actual cronjob using `sudo crontab -e`

 ### Export Tables